thiennm77/AnGDetector/README.md

+# AnGDetector
-# AnGDetector - Advanced Mobile Development assignment
+### (Advanced Mobile Development assignment)
-Detect age and gender of people in photo
+Detect age and gender of people in photo with FaceSDK